google/pytype/pytype/tests/README.md

 directory.
 They do not depend on any specific feature from the target's version.
 They also should not use type annotations in the target code.
 The test classes for these tests are subclasses of `TargetIndependentTest`.
-These tests are run twice, once with target version set to 2.7, and another time with target version set to 3.6.
+These tests are run multiple times, once with target version set to 2.7, and another time per target Python 3 version supported.

-2. The 2.7 Feature Bucket: Tests of this kind live in the `py2` subdirectory.
+2. The Py2 Feature Bucket: Tests of this kind live in the `py2` subdirectory.
 The target code for these tests uses a Python 2.7 specific feature.
 The test classes for these tests are subclasses of `TargetPython27FeatureTest`.

-3. The 3.6 Basic Bucket: Tests of this kind live in the `py3` subdirectory.
+3. The Py3 Basic Bucket: Tests of this kind live in the `py3` subdirectory.
 The target code for these tests uses type annotations as the only Python 3 specific feature.
 Without the type annotations, the target should be version agnostic.
 The test classes for these tests are subclasses of `TargetPython3BasicTest`.

-4. The 3.6 Feature Bucket: Tests of this kind also live in the `py3` subdirectory.
-The target code for these tests uses a Python 3.6 specific feature, with or without type annotations.
+4. The Py3 Feature Bucket: Tests of this kind also live in the `py3` subdirectory.
+The target code for these tests uses a Python 3 specific feature, with or without type annotations.
 The test classes for these tests are subclasses of `TargetPython3FeatureTest`.

 ## Adding New Tests